Calosoma (Caminara) imbricatum Klug, 1832

 Calosoma (Caminara) imbricatum ottentottum Chaudoir, 1852

 Calosoma hottentottum Chaudoir, 1852: 99.
-Type material: description compatible with one specimen, no locality given (one more cited specimen from: Cap de Bonne Espérance); lectotype ♂ (ex Musaeo Chaudoir. no locality label) designated by Deuve (1978: 249), in Muséum National d'Histoire Naturelle, Paris [examined]
+Type material: description compatible with one specimen, no locality given (another specimen mentioned in the description from: Cap de Bonne Espérance); lectotype ♂ (ex Musaeo Chaudoir. no locality label) designated by Deuve (1978: 249), in Muséum National d'Histoire Naturelle, Paris [examined]

 Calosoma (Caminara) imbricatum ssp. hottentottum Breuning, 1927: 221